The Bank of Botswana considers three key investment objectives for foreign exchange reserves management:

 - Liquidity is also considered and ensures the timely availability of adequate resources at a reasonable price.

-- Return on the reserves should be optimised though prudent investments within a framework of acceptable risk.
+- Return on the reserves should be optimized though prudent investments within a framework of acceptable risk.

 The Bank of Botswana Act requires the Bank to maintain a Primary International Reserve, which is commonly referred to as the Liquidity Portfolio.
 Section 35 of the Act further provides for the creation of an additional fund, the Pula Fund, which is the excess or residual from the Liquidity Portfolio.
 The benchmark level for the Liquidity Portfolio is reviewed from time to time: it is currently set at six months of import cover.